AdobeDocs/workfront.nl-NL/help/quicksilver/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

 <!--
 * **Resource scheduling**: After generally planning for resources to use on your projects at a high level, you can start assigning work items (tasks and issues) to users based on their job roles using the Workload Balancer.

-  For more information, see [Overview of the Workload Balancer](../workload-balancer/overview-workload-balancer.md).
+  For more information, see [Workload Balancer overview](../workload-balancer/overview-workload-balancer.md).
 -->

 * **Analyse**: Als middelmanager, de Eigenaar van het Project, of personenmanager, herzie het Rapport van het Gebruik om te begrijpen hoe de begrote en geplande toewijzingen van uw middelen in vergelijking met daadwerkelijke degenen.
 Gegevens controleren op uren, kosten of inkomsten.
 Zie voor informatie over het gebruiksrapport: [Informatie over bronnengebruik weergeven](../../resource-mgmt/resource-utilization/view-utilization-information.md).